 And then there’s me.

 I’m always covered up.
 When I’m drying my hair, I wear at least a shirt.
 I sleep clothed.
-I get out of the shower and walk around in my towel.
-I rarely just strip down to my birthday suit and confidently walk around in front of him.
+Then I get out of the shower and walk around in my towel.
+Actually, I rarely just strip down to my birthday suit and confidently walk around in front of him.

 I’ve realized lately that even when we’re intimate, I’m always (consciously or unconsciously) trying to avoid those instances where he could potentially see the parts of me that don’t look like I think they’re “supposed to”.

-When I realized what I had been doing, I told him about it.
 I promised to myself I’d work on letting go of this idea of perfection and show all of myself to him.
 Not just the parts I think are “acceptable”.

 Now this is not easy.
 Especially when you don’t think you are where you want to be weight-wise.